 The Green Finance Initiative is a City of London backed initiative aimed at encouraging investment in low carbon energy sources within the UK economy.
-After a successful tender application and presentation stage, I partnered with Designppl to lead the UX & visual design of the platform.
+After a successful tender application and presentation stage, I partnered with London based agency Designppl to lead the UX & visual design of the platform.

-To understand the client’s broader aims and objectives for the initiative, I organised and instigated a morning long workshop held at the client’s City of London offices.
-This was held with myself in tandem with two other UX designers.
+To understand the client’s broader aims and objectives for the initiative, we organised and instigated a morning long workshop held at the client’s City of London offices.

 Using established methodologies we worked with the client to understand their needs for the platform, create user personas and journeys, identify their target audience and explore essential content and key functionality (IA) for the website.